houseofcat/turbocookedrabbit/README.md

 </p>
 </details>

---
+---

 <details><summary>Click here to see how to build a Connection and Channel Pool!</summary>
 <p>

-Um... this is all you have to do:
+Um... this is the easy way to do is with the Configs.

 ```golang
 connectionPool, err := pools.NewConnectionPool(Seasoning.PoolConfig.ConnectionPoolConfig, false)